How to Preserve Tarragon

 Only a pesto chicken salad can rival this chicken salad for me.
 I love ones that let the chicken flavor stand out – not the mayo flavor of so many.
 You can skip the sour cream and add a little more yogurt plus some lemon juice if you prefer.

-• 2 cans canned chicken (or use freshly roasted chicken chunks).
-I really like Kirkland’s canned chicken that I keep stocked in my pantry.
+- 2 cans canned chicken (or use freshly roasted chicken chunks).
+I really like Kirkland’s canned chicken that I keep stocked in my pantry, but you can also use freeze-dried chicken as well.

 Directions – Mix all ingredients and store in refrigerator – serve with crackers, on homemade bread, etc.